-If you didn’t know about Sapore Ravioli & Cheese, listen up.
-Until now, its out-of-the-way location in Middlesex, New Jersey, and modest advertising has kept only the locals in the know.
+If you don’t know about Sapore Ravioli & Cheese, listen up.
+Until now, its out-of-the-way location in Middlesex, New Jersey, and modest advertising has kept only locals “in the know”.

-Even recommendations might be tough to come by, as fans may fear their favorite food joint will get too popular, and they’ll be waiting in longer lines.
+Even recommendations might be tough to come by, as fans may fear their favorite food joint will get too popular, and the lines will grow longer.
 Unfortunately for those individuals, the word is out…

 The Real Deal